wp-plugins/clients/readme.txt

 Once Clients plug-in is installed and activated, you can see Clients on the sidebar menu section.

 1. Start adding client information from Dashboard page by clicking on Add New Client.
+2. Click on All Clients to view the clients data you added
+3. Click on ShortCodes, to set parameters to retrieve client lists such as number of clients to be shown, should the logo be included, style options etc.,
+4. Click on Generate Shortcode to get the shortcode.
+5. Use the shortcode in your site to show the clients information

 == Screenshots ==
 To be updated soon